 Ramanujan brings out similarities of social structure in human life and insect life in the poem, 'Old Indian Belief'.
 And in the poem 'Army Ants', he points out the destructive aspect of socialism.
-In the preface to the poem, he quotes from C. Judson Herrick's 'The Thinking Machine': 'The army ants not only make their houses but they are their house;' of their own living bodies they form the whole complicated dwelling'.
-The ants inherit the aristocratic tastes, for they have, for the queen colonies for the various castes, go
+In the preface to the poem, he quotes from C. Judson Herrick's 'The Thinking Machine' : 'The army ants not only make their houses but they are their house;' of their own living bodies they form the whole complicated dwelling'.
+The ants inherit the aristocratic tastes, for they have, colonies for the various castes,80

-'separate apartments
+'separate apartments for the queen

 There are wild ants also.
 They model their society for their benefits.
 They use the bodies of dead ants as bricks for the houses and make them, and males 'die young/or live older than death in nurseries of eggs'.
 They use their knees for things, heads for the plinths of their rainsoaked Corinth and hands and feet are used for the runway.
 It is said that the Great Wall of China has been built of slaves, enemy and dying favorites of the king but in ant colony, the living young ants are used as the brick and the mortar of the house.
 They die without leaving any legend behind.
-The last lines, as they say, is the workman at last, 82 creat pathos.
+The last lines, creat pathos.
 The worker-ants symbolize the common workers in the human societies.
 'Building the house' is constructive and destructive at the same time.
-Some of them destroy themselves to dinstruct the new society.
+Some of them destroy themselves to construct the new society.

-'for a brick, altar and martyr in one',81
+'for a brick, altar and martyr in one,81